 During the second quarter of 2003, the Company created a Rabbi Trust, the NMO Deferred Compensation Trust (the "Trust") and issued 1,262,136 shares of its common stock to the Trust to fund the vested share liability as of January 1, 2003 established under the American Equity Investment NMO Deferred Compensation Plan.
 The Company issued an additional 328,947 shares of its common stock to the Trust during the third quarter of 2003 to fund the estimated vested share liability as of September 30, 2003.
 This Plan is more fully described in Note 10 to the Consolidated Financial Statements included in the Company's Annual Report on Form 10-K/A for the year ended December 31, 2002.
 In accordance with FASB's Emerging Issues Task Force Issue No. 97-14, "Accounting for Deferred Compensation Arrangements where Amounts Earned are Held in a Rabbi Trust and Invested", the stock held in the Trust is included as part of common stock issued and outstanding.
-In the September 30, 2003 consolidated balance sheet, the common shares held in the rabbi trust and the related Trust obligation funded by such shares are included in the common stock and additional paid-in capital components as a respective deduction and addition, with no impact on the reported amount of total stockholders' equity, as the Plan does not permit diversification and must be settled by the delivery of a fixed number of shares of the Company's stock.
+In the September 30, 2003 consolidated balance sheet, the common shares held in the rabbi trust and the related Trust obligation funded by such shares are included in the common stock and additional paid-in capital components as a respective deduction and addition, with no impact on the reported amount of total stockholders' equity.